Sreyas-03/Smart_City_App/README.md

-# DASS Project - Smart City Living Lab
+# Smart City Living Lab
 A configurable web app to help users view useful sensor data on the IIIT campus.

 ## Setup